alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week2.md

 ## Progress Report
 * Took point cloud data from LiDAR scans, converted it into a grid, and wrote code to seperate layers based on height.
 * Implemented A* on each height layer and created a visualization.
+* Took in two gps points and found the database that the LiDAR scans are located.
+* Wrote conversion code for all types of points used.
 * Performed literary analysis on our topic and adjacent topics.

 ## Obstacles